Sex with Love

-Sexo con Amor (Sex with Love) is a 2003 Chilean sex comedy film directed and written by Boris Quercia. who also wrote the screenplay and co-stars in the film.
+Sexo con Amor (Sex with Love) is a 2003 Chilean sex comedy film written, directed and co-starred by Boris Quercia.
 Starring Sigrid Alegría, Álvaro Rudolphy, Patricio Contreras, María Izquierdo, and Quercia, the film focuses on parents of schoolchildren taking a sex education course who end up examining their own sex lives.
-The film was released in March 27, 2003.
+The film was released on 27 March 2003.

 Plot

 Luisa, a young and new teacher, organizes a meeting with parents to discuss the approach to sex education at her primary school.
 However, the topic of sexuality remains unresolved for her and many of the parents, including her secret lover Jorge, a shy butcher named Emilio, and a brash businessman named Álvaro.
 Sex with Love is the story of how these three parents and the teacher herself are caught off guard by their own erotic desires.
 Despite professing undying love to their partners, they eagerly embark on a rollercoaster ride of physical relationships, leading to both tragic and hilarious consequences.